piklestf2/pikles-hud/README.txt

 screenshots and HUD options at https://sites.google.com/site/piklestf2/

-if you have questions, add me and COMMENT (so I know you're not a spammer) here http://steamcommunity.com/profiles/76561198054383867
+if you have questions, add me and COMMENT (so I know you're not a scammer) here http://steamcommunity.com/profiles/76561198054383867

 12/23/14